aaams/infinite-story-download/README.md

 c# project to download stories from infinite-story.com into html or pdf formats

+This project is intended to allow users to download stories from infinite-story.com to local versions, in either html or pdf format.
+Html versions download each page (and graphics) separately into a folder, while the pdf generator creates a single pdf file.

+it is based on the roomId of the initial starting room, which is easy to find from the URL.
+For example, the URL for the starting room for the excellent story Eternal by EndMaster is http://infinite-story.com/story/room.php?id=94415.
+So the roomId in this example is 94415.

+to generate a local PDF version, use a command line: -r -p D:\Documents\myFolder\pdfName.pdf

+I made this project in a few hours while watching TV, so I'm actually surprised it even works.
+I'll probably update this occasionally since it's publicly available now and I'm embarrassed at the quality of the code.
+Feel free to use it, all standard disclaimers apply, etc.

 Copyright (c) 2014, Sam Grantham
 All rights reserved.